Whether you're interested in the smaller business community, are planning to start a business or have an existing business, we have a package for you.

 We offer three packages to suit your business needs.
 Joining FSB Connect is free, our Business Essentials package starts at £172.50 in the first year and our specialist Business Creation package has an introductory price of £99 in the first year.

-This consultation provides the FSB’s views on the Scottish Government’s review on the Non-Domestic Rating (NDR) Valuation Appeals System.
-The FSB calls for a wider review of the NDR system and a level playing field for small businesses within the appeals system.
+This consultation provides the FSB’s views on the Scottish Government’s cyber resilience strategy.
+The FSB calls for a safe and secure commercial environment for small businesses.

 National Federation of Self Employed & Small Businesses LimitedSir Frank Whittle Way / Blackpool / FY4 2FE.
 National Federation of Self Employed & Small Businesses Limited (FSB) is registered in England, number 1263540